 Causes of obstructive sleep apnea

-You can awaken with a transient shortness of breath that corrects itself quickly, within one or two deep breaths, although this is rare.
 You may make a snorting, choking or gasping sound.
 This pattern can repeat itself five to 30 times or more each hour, all night long.
 These disruptions impair your ability to reach the desired deep, restful phases of sleep, and you'll probably feel sleepy during your waking hours.

 Causes of central sleep apnea